jfuellert/AFFEvent/README.md

 Latest tested and supported build and deployment target - iOS 7.0.

 ##ARC Compatibility
-AFFEvent is built from non-ARC but is ARC-compatible thanks to Nick Lockwood's ARCHelper found here https://gist.github.com/1563325.
+AFFEvent is built from non-ARC and is currently not ARC friendly.
+Use '-fno-objc-arc' compiler flags in your project's Build Phases for AFFEvent files when using ARC.

 ##Installation
 Copy the AFFEvent folder and contents to your project.